Olympic Airlines: Olympic Airways to Olympic Airlines

-In 2006 O.A. was thrown a life line, when the courts ordered Greece to repay them almost 564 million euro owed to the airline.
-The money was owed to O.A. from legally subsidised routes to Greek islands and costs of the relocation to the new airport.
-The money would be used to pay back part of the State aid declared illegal by the European Commission in December 2005.
+In 2006 O.A. was thrown a lifeline when the courts ordered Greece to repay them almost 564 million euros owed to the airline.
+The money was owed to O.A. from legally subsidized routes to Greek islands and the costs of the relocation to the new airport.
+The money would be used to pay back part of the state aid declared illegal by the European Commission in December 2005.
 Olympic Airlines redesigned their website to introduce their e-ticket service, launched on 31 July 2007, in response to the surge of online booking and online check-ins.
 The e-ticket service introduction by Electronic Data Systems meant Olympic abolished their old "Hermes" booking system, which had served the company for more than two decades.
-As of November 2007, the e-ticket service is available on all European and International routes, and on 19 of the airline's 37 domestic routes.
+As of November 2007, the e-ticket service was available on all European and International routes, and on 19 of the airline's 37 domestic routes.

 On 12 September 2007, the Luxembourg-based EU court ruled that Olympic should repay an amount of money less than what the EU Commission had ordered.
 This amount included unpaid taxes on fuel and spare parts, as well as unpaid fees to Athens International Airport.
 The new amount owed by Olympic was €130 million, as compared with the original €160 million.
-On that same day Olympic Investors, the Greek-American consortium that was interested in buying Olympic in 2005, stated renewed interest in buying the airline.
+On that same day, Olympic Investors, the Greek-American consortium that was interested in buying Olympic in 2005, stated renewed interest in buying the airline.

 In November 2007, Irish airline Ryanair filed a suit with the European Commission, saying that they had not looked into their claims that Olympic had not paid back their debt.
-On 1 December 2007 transport minister Kostas Hatzidakis announced that the entire Olympic Airways Group debts amounted to two billion euro, and that the airline in its present form and size would cease existing in 2008.
+On 1 December 2007 transport minister Kostas Hatzidakis announced that the entire Olympic Airways Group debts amounted to two billion euros and that the airline in its then form and size would cease existing in 2008.
 This was deemed to be the only way for the European Commission to write off the company's debts to the Greek public sector.
-He stated that Athens was under more pressure to recover the money Olympic owed, because of the Ryanair lawsuit.
+He stated that Athens was under more pressure to recover the money Olympic owed because of the Ryanair lawsuit.

-Despite all predictions, traffic for Olympic in 2007 increased to a total of 5,977,104 passengers (3,115,521 in domestic and 2,681,583 in international flights) compared to approximately 5,500,000 passengers in 2006.
-It is estimated that OA earned approximately 780 million euro in 2007, 500 of which came from international flights.
+Despite all predictions, traffic for Olympic in 2007 increased to a total of 5,977,104 passengers (3,115,521 on domestic and 2,681,583 on international flights) compared to approximately 5,500,000 passengers in 2006.
+It is estimated that OA earned approximately 780 million euros in 2007, 500 of which came from international flights.
 However, in 2008 due to lack of aircraft Olympic Airlines cancelled or merged a significant number of flights, about 6,000 according to their union (as of 26 August 2008).
 Olympic Airlines officials have declared that this is not the major problem since "after all the income reduction is only 4–5 million euros compared to the initial budget plan".